milkyway-labs/launch/README.md

 This repository contains the essential information required for the launch of MilkyWay.

+## Steps

+1. Follow the instruction in [pubkey/README.md](pubkey/README.md) to generate accounts and submit your public keys.

+2. To be announced.

 ## MilkyWay Community

 Community channels actively being moderated are here: